junajan/mp3-player/server/README.md

 # MP3 Player server
-Server side app which downloads songs from youtube, converts them to mp3 and serves them through API.
+Server side app which downloads songs from youtube, converts them to mp3 and serves them through API as MP3 files.

-## Routes
+## REST API Routes
 API provides following routes:
  - `/` - returns server name
  - `/version` - returns version
- - `/ping` - health check ep for loadbalancer
+ - `/ping` - health check endpoint for load balancer
  - `/songs` - returns the list of all songs
  - `/songs/:id/info` - returns info about selected song
  - `/songs/:id/file` - returns mp3 file of a selected song

-# Socket server
+## Socket server
 Application creates also a socket server which emits two events:
- - `common::time` - every second it emits current time in Unix time format
+ - `common::time` - event emitted every second with a current timestamp in Unix time format
- - `songs::download` - this event is emitted when somebody downloads the audio file
+ - `songs::download` - event emitted only when somebody downloads the audio file

 ## Running with docker
 The easiest way how to run the server is to create a docker image and run it inside of a container, see following commands: